 Young adults are caught between memories of carefree childhoods and the looming responsibilities of adulthood.
 For people struggling with mental health issues, they often feel worn out and out of touch with the spark they may have once had for life as a child.
 Young adult therapy programs help young adults rediscover their inner spark and launch their dreams.

-Adventure Therapy helps students explore personal growth through a variety of new experiences: rock climbing, backpacking, mountain biking, canoeing, white water rafting, cross country skiing, snowshoeing, hiking, horsemanship, caving, historical outings.
+Adventure Therapy helps students explore personal growth through a variety of new experiences: rock climbing, backpacking, mountain biking, white water rafting, cross country skiing, snowshoeing, hiking, horsemanship, caving, historical outings.
 While many of these activities are recreational, we use them as opportunities for self-reflection, strengthening teamwork skills, and building confidence.

 Service work opportunities in the community help clients expand their worldview and think of the needs of others, as well as spend time outside of the BlueFire bubble.